The Eva team

 ZenMaid and Launch27 focus specifically on residential cleaning and maid services, with booking forms and recurring-job handling tuned for that niche.
 If you run a straightforward residential operation and want software shaped around it, they are worth a look.
 We break down the details on our Eva vs ZenMaid page so you can see where an AI manager does more of the day-to-day for you.

 If you are just starting and need free, plenty of solo cleaners begin with a free scheduling app and a basic invoicing tool.
 They get you off paper, but they hit a ceiling fast: no follow-up, no payment chasing, no client history, and lots of manual copying between apps.
-Free is a fine place to start, just plan to graduate before the admin eats your evenings.
+The honest rule with free cleaning business apps: they are free in dollars and expensive in evenings, because everything they do not do lands on you.
+Free is a fine place to start, just plan to graduate before the admin eats your nights.
+If you want to see what your time is actually worth first, run your numbers through our free profit margin calculator.

 Free tools you can use right now, no signup